ekspla/xoss_sync/README.md

 +       await asyncio.sleep_ms(5)
         return queue.popleft()
 ```
-The code was also tested with MPY-1.24.0-preview/aioble on ESP32-S3-WROOM-1-N16R8 (see Note 3).

 ## Limitation
 The script seems to work perfectly for my use case as shown above, but there are possible limitations due mainly to the implementation